+A farming loss is not an eligible loss.
 Farming loss.
 A farming loss is the smaller of:

-• The amount which would be the NOL for the tax year if only income and deductions attributable to farming businesses (as defined in section 263A(e)(4)) were taken into account, or

-• The NOL for the tax year.
+- The amount that would be the NOL for the tax year if only income and deductions attributable to farming businesses (as defined in section 263A(e)(4)) were taken into account or - The NOL for the tax year.

 Specified liability loss.
-Generally, a specified liability loss is limited to a loss arising from:
+Generally, a specified liability loss is a loss arising from:

-· Product liability, or

-• An act (or failure to act) that occurred at least 3 years before the beginning of the loss year and that resulted in a liability under a Federal or state law requiring:

-1. The reclamation of land,

-The dismantling of a drilling platform, The remediation of environmental contamination, or

-4. A payment under any workers compensation act.
+- · Product liability or - An act (or failure to act) that occurred at least 3 years before the beginning of the loss year and resulted in a liability under a Federal or state law requiring: - 1.
+Reclamation of land, - 2.
+Dismantling of a drilling platform, - 3.
+Remediation of environmental contamination, or - 4.
+Payment under any workers compensation act.

-Except for losses arising from product liability, a specified liability loss is available only to taxpayers that used an accrual method of accounting throughout the period in which the act (or failure to act) occurred.
-For more details, see section 172(f).
+Any loss from a liability arising from 1 through 4 above may be taken into account as a specified liability loss only if you used an accrual method of accounting throughout the period in which the act (or failure to act) occurred.
+For details, see section 172(f).